Practical 9 Pipelined hazard resolution

 • HINT: testProgramA takes an argument and an expected result; you can remove those from your copy for this test.

-3. For HW 10, you wrote a program that includes relPrime and gcd.
-Assemble your code for those procedures into something that your processor can run.
-Put that code in the test_asm folder in your git repo.
+3. For the last practical, you used your relPrime and gcd program.
+Assemble your code again for those procedures into something that your processor can run, but this time do not add the nop instructions to eliminate hazards.
+Put that code in the test_asm folder in your git repo, replacing the code you added nop instructions to.

 • Add, commit, and push your assembly (.asm file) and the assembled code (.txt file).

-4. Make another copy of the testProgramA() task in the test bench and edit the copy to run your relPrime program.
+4. You should already have a copy of the testProgramA() task in the test bench that will run your relPrime program.

 • There are many ways to do this; think about the Input/Output lecture from class for a few ideas, or think about how you could tell that the program is done by inspecting a register or the PC.